irwtdvoys/aoc-2023/readme.md

 Surprisingly straight forward, implemented the tasks and they ran in a couple of ms. PHP array methods are pretty well optimised.

+##### Day 16

+Didn't have a chance to do the weekend tasks on time, broke the path down into short straight beams, brute-forced the result.

 ##### Day 18

 Implemented the Shoelace Theorem that I should have used in day 10 which when combined with perimeter calculations simplifies both parts.